GrayCoHub/Elevator-Android-BlueTooth-App/README.md

 I centered the shaft of the stepper motor onto the half-top of the 3-sided hoistway, with the cable from stepper motor connecting straight-down to the center of the elevator cab top.

-Code works great and all the buttons work, but code needs to be finished so that the Elevaor floor buttons (1 - 4) will move the elevator downward.
-Now uses the levator down button to move car downward.
+Coding and elevator work great.
+All the buttons work, but code needs to be finished so that the Elevaor floor buttons (1 - 4) will move the elevator downward.
+Currently the floor buttons 1 - 4 only move the elevator up and stop at each floor.
+Uses the elevator down button to move car downward and stop at each floor.